-The Patrol Division of the Knox County Sheriff's Department is staffed by eighteen full-time Patrol Officers covering three shifts to provide 24-hour police protection to the citizens of Knox County.
+The Patrol Division of the Knox County Sheriff's Office is staffed by eighteen full-time Patrol Officers covering three shifts to provide 24-hour police protection to the citizens of Knox County.
 Each patrol shift is directly supervised by a Patrol Sergeant who, in addition to patrol assignments, also perform administrative duties related to the personnel they supervise.
-The Patrol Division, like the Investigations Division, is overseen and managed by the Department's Lieutenant.
+The Patrol Division, like the Investigations Division, is overseen and managed by the Office's Lieutenant.

 In addition to patrolling the 720 square miles of Knox County, the Patrol Division is responsible for responding to calls for service in the unincorporated areas of the County and in the local towns and villages that do not have a 24-hour police force.
-Some of the more common calls for service to which Patrol Officers respond are:
+Some of the more common calls for service to which Patrol Deputy's respond to are:

 Crimes against persons (battery, assault, etc.)